rlabrecque/Steamworks.NET-Docs/steammanager.md

 If the steam_appid.txt file is present in the current working directory then SteamAPI_RestartAppIfNecessary() will return false.

-Being that this is the first Steamworks function which gets called this is the ideal location to ensure that the steam_api.dll and CSteamworks.dll can be infact be loaded.
+Being that this is the first Steamworks function which gets called this is the ideal location to ensure that the steam_api.dll and CSteamworks.dll can infact be loaded.
 This is accomplished by wrapping this function call in a try..catch block.

 <pre><code>private void Awake() {
 	try {